 Before leaping totally onto the soy bandwagon, you may wish to do some research on the issue yourself.
 You can find what seems quite a balanced treatment by clicking here for an article by Kathleen DesMaisons, Ph.D.

 Fermented soy products such as tempeh and miso, however, are said to be a somewhat different matter.
 Tempeh, created through controlled fermentation of cooked soybeans with a Rhizopus mold (tempeh starter), generally comes in the form of a dense cake.
 Although its appearance may seem odd at first glance, tempeh has a pleasantly firm texture and a nutty, mushroom-like flavor.
-Tempeh can be sliced and fried or popped into soups, spreads, salads, and sandwiches.
+Tempeh can be sliced and fried or steamed or baked to pop into soups, spreads, salads, and sandwiches.

 Great stuff, tempeh, once you get used to its "properties."
 Click here to find out how to make it yourself.